Eva-Kuk/unique-wings/README.md

 $ git clone https://github.com/Eva-Kuk/smoothie-lovers
 ```

-6. Press Enter and you local clone will be created.
+6. Press Enter and your local clone will be created.

 ## Deployment
-The application project requires back-end technologies such as server, application, and database so it was deployed using [Heroku](https://dashboard.heroku.com/apps) which is a cloud platforn with a service supporting several programming languages including python.
+The application project requires back-end technologies such as a server, application, and database so it was deployed using [Heroku](https://dashboard.heroku.com/apps) which is a cloud platform with a service supporting several programming languages including python.
 GitHub can only host a static website.
 There are two ways to deploy a website in Heroku.
-One is to use Heroku Command Line Interface (CLI) by using a  command: `heroku login` or `heroku login -i` and another one is to connect to GitHub repository by Heroku.This is deploying by Connecting to GitHub repository.
+One is to use Heroku Command Line Interface (CLI) by using a  command: `heroku login` or `heroku login -i` and another one is to connect to GitHub repository by Heroku.
+This is deployed by Connecting to GitHub repository.

 ### **Requirements**